 Version 1607 Was To Expire Before Version 1511

-Michael Niehaus, Microsoft's Director of Product Marketing for Commercial Windows, announced on November 14th, 2017 that the company will provide its enterprise and education customers currently on version 1511 with continuing "updates to address critical and important security issues" for an additional six months.
+Before we start, a little background.
+Michael Niehaus, Microsoft's former Director of Product Marketing for Commercial Windows, announced on November 14th, 2017 that the company will provide its enterprise and education customers currently on version 1511 with continuing "updates to address critical and important security issues" for an additional six months.
 This is done "to help some early enterprise adopters that are still finishing their transition to Windows as a service."

-Therefore, the 1511 November Update will go end-of-life on April 10th, 2018 (this month's Patch Tuesday) or shortly after.
-Customers on 1511 will have enjoyed a support window of 29 months for this release, instead of the currently allotted 18 months for future releases.
-This, however, puts Microsoft in an awkward position: Version 1607, the so-called Anniversary Update, was released about eight months AFTER 1511, but is currently set to expire BEFORE 1511 on or shortly after March 13th, 2018 depending on when the company releases Redstone 4 — giving customers on this version 20 months of support.
+This put Microsoft in an awkward position: Version 1607, the so-called Anniversary Update, was released about eight months AFTER 1511 but was set to expire BEFORE 1511 on or shortly after March 13th, 2018 depending on when the company releases Redstone 4 — giving customers on this version 20 months of support.

 Microsoft Aims To Get Enterprises On Board With Support Extension